 Saturn in Aquarius is one of the most anticipated transits of the year.
-In the light of the Coronavirus crisis, with its domino effects, Saturn in Aquarius seems to be a key transit that will show us where all of this is heading.
+In the light of the Coronavirus crisis and civil unrest throughout the globe, Saturn in Aquarius seems to be a key transit that will show us where all of this is heading.

-Saturn eventually leaves Capricorn and moves back into Aquarius on December 17th, 2020.
-Saturn will stay in Aquarius until March 2023.
+Saturn enters Aquarius on December 17, 2020 and will stay in Aquarius until March 2023.

 The Saturn-Jupiter Conjunction – A New Era

 We cannot talk about Saturn in Aquarius without talking about the Jupiter-Saturn conjunction which will occur on December 21st, 2020, at 0° Aquarius.

 This is not ‘just’ a Saturn-Jupiter conjunction – although a Jupiter-Saturn conjunction alone is an extremely important event, since it occurs only once every 20 years – but what makes this Jupiter-Saturn conjunction truly special is that it occurs at 0° in an Air sign.

 Jupiter-Saturn conjunctions are very cyclical and belong to 200-year elemental cycles.
 The current Jupiter-Saturn cycle started in 1802 and is an Earth cycle.

 The current Earth cycle will end on December 20th, and a new elemental cycle will begin on December 21st, 2020, this time in the Air element.
 This is BIG.